 In the 1950s they were well established in European markets, and when the motor scooter boom occurred they entered the fray with a small, maneuverable machine using 50cc JLO and Fichtel & Sachs single cylinder two-stroke engines coupled to a simple two-speed transmission.
 These power plants were well known for their reliability, and allowed the little machine to achieve a top speed of 30 mph.
 There was also a 150cc version.

-The entire driveline, including the chain drive to the rear wheel, could be easily accessed by tilting the rear end of the scooter upward without having to loosen screws (which could be interpreted as limited access).
+The entire drive train including the chain drive to the rear wheel could be easily accessed by tilting the rear end of the scooter upward without having to unbolt anything (which could be interpreted as limited access).
 The design afforded the rider maximum protection from the elements.

 Their 47cc scooterettes were imported to the UK from September 1956 until the end of 1957.

 Between 1954 and 1958, BINZ added a motor scooter to its product range for basic mobilisation.
 It was advertised with the slogan: "Kunz and Hinz drive BINZ."
 The motor scooter, which was modelled by two Augsburg designers, was equipped with a shapely body and tailored to the frame.
 It was available with 50 ccm two-stroke engines from Fichtel & Sachs or ILO.
 In addition to the licence-free model, a version featuring a 150 ccm engine from Sachs was available starting in 1956.